-(In English at S2-203, South Bldg.
-2, Ookayama Campus and online)
+(In Japanese at S2-202, Ookayama Campus and online) Tuesday, April 16 at 17:30 - 18:30

-DAY 2: Mon., Oct.
-16 from 5:30 to 6:30 p.m.

-(In Japanese at J2-305, J2 Bldg., Suzukakedai Campus and online)
+(In English at J2-305, Suzukakedai Campus and online)

-Changes may occur.
+\Changes may occur.
 Please see our website for the latest information.

 At ToTAL, students will gain competencies essential for global leadership in addition to superior expertise acquired in their majors.
 Courses are offered in the following five subjects, which enable students to systematically proceed with their learning.
+Credits